 Conclusion

-The result indicates that the Vigna pilosa seeds contain proteinacious-protease inhibitors.
+The result indicates that the Vigna pilosa seeds contain proteinaceous protease inhibitors.
 The protein precipitated at 60% ammonium sulphate concentration has highest protease inhibitory activity (Fig. 2).
 Gelatin embedded native PAGE of purified VPPI incubated independently with either trypsin or chymotrypsin showed a single protein species with similar mobility (fig. 3) indicating that VPPI inhibiting both the enzymes.
 It also shows that the seeds contain multiple forms of VPTI.
 The apparent molecular weight of VPPI was evaluated by SDS-PAGE.
 The molecular weights of two isoforms of VPTI as determined by SDS-PAGE were 20 and 19.5 kDa (Fig. 4).
 70 μg of partially purified protein (VPTI) causes 100% of trypsin inhibition while 100 μg (VPCI) causes 100% chymotrypsin inhibition.
 Thermal stability of V. pilosa inhibitor was assessed to check whether it can withstand high temperatures.
 Preliminary results suggest that the trypsin inhibitor was not stable to heat.

 Disclaimer (Artificial intelligence)